Back to Blog

 You already email your users.
 Onboarding sequences, transactional emails, feature announcements, billing notifications.
 Why add another email type to the mix?
 The answer is that a product newsletter serves a different purpose than any of these individual emails.

 Transactional emails are reactive.
 They respond to something the user did: signed up, made a purchase, triggered an event.
-Feature announcements are sporadic.
+Feature announcement emails are sporadic.
 They happen when you ship something significant, which might be once a month or once a quarter.
 Neither creates a consistent rhythm of communication between you and your users.

 A product newsletter establishes that rhythm.
 It's a predictable touchpoint that users can expect and rely on.
 When done right, it becomes the one email from your company that users actually anticipate.
 They know when it's coming, they know what kind of value it provides, and they've learned through experience that it's worth their time.